Setneuf/pro-player-tool/README.md

-# PRO PLAYER TOOL for Among Us v1.0b
+# PRO PLAYER TOOL for Among Us v1.1 (Updated)

 PRO PLAYER TOOL is a tiny app for PC that allows you to keep track of who is safe, sus and dead!

+Update 1.1: Now with images changing when you select the diferent status and with the ability to swap all the images used for your own!!

 ![Screenshot](https://i.ibb.co/ZG8rrSt/logo.jpg)